emilygfagan/portfolio/README.md

 This repository serves to showcase my skills and learn from others!

 ## Portfolio Projects
-In this section I will link my data analytics projects with a brief explanation, skills used, technology used, and results.
+Linked below are my favorite projects.
+I included a brief explanation, skills used, technology used, and results/what I learned.

 ### Video Game Sales Analysis - Excel
 **Excel File:**